hungcq/knowledge-repo/IT/software-engineering-at-google/25-compute-as-a-service.md

     - -> Suitable for young orgs or products when predicting resource requirement is challenging
     - Mitigation of lock-in problem:
       - Use public cloud solutions that run using an open source architecture (eg Kubernetes)
-      - -> Difficult to guarantee that no parts specific to a provider is used
+      - -> Difficult to guarantee that no part specific to a provider is used
       - Use a lower level public cloud solution (eg Amazon EC2) & run a higher level open source solution (eg OpenWhisk, KNative) on top of it
       - Run multi-cloud: use managed services based on the same open source solutions from two or more dif cloud providers (eg GKE & AKS for Kubernetes)
       - Run in a hybrid cloud: part of workload on private infra, part on public cloud provider (eg use public cloud as a way to deal with overflow) -> can also manage migration
-      - -> Requirement for multi-cloud & hybrid cloud solution: require multiple envs to be connected well, through
+      - -> Requirement for multi-cloud & hybrid cloud solution: require multiple envs to be connected well, through:
         - Direct network connectivity between machines in dif envs
         - Common APIs that are available in both